fly90514892-glitch/Mechanics-Informed-Machine-Learning-Prediction-of-Crack-Path-in-Heterogeneous-Materials/README.md

 The ML workflow uses TensorFlow/Keras to train and apply a Transformer model for predicting crack paths from FEM-generated datasets.

 1. Run `train.py` with the datasets provided in the `FEM-generated_training_datasets` directory to train the machine learning model.
-2. Use the trained model with `predict.py` to predict crack paths for porous domains located in the `porous_medium/ML` directory.
+2. Use the trained model in the `Trained_Model` directory and the porous domain in `porous_medium/ML`, then run `prepare.qsub` to predict crack paths for the porous domain.